 - Add the beef stock and simmer on low for 3-4 hours, after 10 minutes have a taste and add salt as required.

 - When the soup has simmered and the beef for tender strain the soup.

-- Separate the oxtail from the vegetables and discard the veggies and cover the soup and meat then cool.
+- Separate the oxtail from the vegetables and discard the veggies and cover the liquid and meat then cool.

 - When cool, refrigerate overnight.

 - Around 20 minutes before you are ready to serve skim any fatty deposits from the top of the soup.
 Your soup should be set like a jelly!

-- Gently warm the skimmed, jellified beef broth over a medium heat.
+- Gently warm the skimmed, jellified broth over a medium heat.

 - Pull the meat from the bone and then shred with your fingers.

 - Whisk to form a smooth slurry.

 - Pour into the soup whilst whisking.

 - When the soup has thickened add in the shredded beef and allow to gently cook out for 4 or 5 minutes.